lescipi/blog/content/post/MCMC_TFP/index.md

 We have some observations $x$.

-Usually (in parametric statistics) we assume a data-generating process, i.e. a model $P(x|\theta)$, from which the data we see had been sampled.
-Looking at the data we come up, somehow, with the idea that a good model for our data is the Gaussian distribution.
+Usually (in parametric statistics) we assume a data-generating process, i.e. a model $P(x|\theta)$, from which the data we see had been sampled -- note that $P$ is used to denote a probability density/mass function.
+Looking at the data, we come up -- somehow -- with the idea that a good model for our data is the Gaussian distribution.
 In other words, we assume that the data are normally distributed.

 The model often depends on unknown parameters $\theta$.
 They can be unknown because they are intrinsecally random or because simply we do not know them.
 A normal distribution has two parameters: the mean, $\mu$, and the standard deviation, $\sigma$.
 For simplicity, we assume we know $\sigma=1$ and we want to make inference on $\mu$ only, that is $\theta \equiv \mu$.

-From a Bayesian viewpoint, we have to assign a prior distribution for this parameter, i.e. $P(\theta)$.
+From a Bayesian viewpoint, we have to define a prior distribution for this parameter, i.e. $P(\theta)$.
 Let's also assume a normal distribution as a prior for $\mu$.
 Our model can be written as follows (we assumed that the prior is a Gaussian distribution with mean 4 and stardard deviation 2)

 $$x_i|\mu \stackrel{i.i.d.}{\sim} \mathcal{N}(\mu, \sigma=1)$$